colindoyle0000/colindoyle-website/content/torts2025/final/past_exam.md

 ---
 # Title, summary, and page position.
-linktitle: Past Final Exam & Memo
+linktitle: Past Final Exams & Memos
-summary: Past Final Exam & Memo
+summary: Past Final Exams & Memos
 weight: 20
 # icon: book
 # icon\_pack: fas

 # Page metadata.
-title: Past Final Exam & Memo
+title: Past Final Exams & Memos
-date: '2022-08-14T00:00:00Z'
 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 type: book # Do not modify.
-draft: true
+draft: false
 toc: false
 ---

+The 2023 final exam is available [here](/../../torts2025-material/past-exam/final2023.pdf).

+The 2023 final exam memo is available [here](/../../torts2025-material/past-exam/final-memo2023.pdf).

+The 2024 final exam is available [here](/../../torts2025-material/past-exam/final2024.pdf).

-Last year’s final exam is available [here](/../../torts2023-material/past-exam/final.pdf).
+The 2024 final exam memo is available [here](/../../torts2025-material/past-exam/final-memo2024.pdf).

+The memos include my commentary on the questions along with strong student answers.

 I would encourage you to use the questions on the exam as practice problems as you prepare for the final.
-Keep in mind that last year’s class did not cover exactly the same cases and material.
+Keep in mind that previous years' classes did not cover exactly the same cases and material.

-The final exam review memo is available [here](/../../torts2023-material/past-exam/final-memo.pdf).
-The memo includes my commentary on the questions along with strong student answers.